Fragrance Blending & IFRA Limits

 - Ensure you have IFRA certificates for each component

-Step 2: Enter Components in Calculator
+Enter Components

 - Navigate to the IFRA Calculator